-Up to a maximum of \$500 of any unused amounts remaining at the end of the calendar year may be carried over for use in the subsequent Plan Year.
+A minimum of \$50, up to a maximum of \$500 of any unused amounts remaining at the end of the Plan Year may be carried over for use in the subsequent Plan Year.
 Any amounts over \$500 at the end of the Run-Out period and after all claims have been paid will be forfeited.
+Unused Health FSA amounts under \$50 will not carry over to the subsequent plan year and will be forfeited.

 Because it is possible that you might forfeit amounts in the Plan if you do not fully use the contributions that have been made, it is important that you decide how much to place in each account carefully and conservatively.
 Remember, you must decide which benefits you want to contribute to and how much to place in each account before the Plan Year begins.
-You want to be as certain as you can that the amount you decide to place in your FSA will be used up entirely.